 Remember how when our kids were little we couldn’t envision them leaving us and going off to college?
 Now, if you are like me, you can’t believe how quickly the time went.
 It continues to rush by and before you know it, college graduation will be here.
 I am not trying to scare you; I just want to give you ample time to make those hotel reservations.
 Similar to football weekends, graduation weekend hotels are at a premium.
 People book them a year out.
 No joke.
-I literally booked my rooms a solid year before my son graduated.
+I booked my rooms a solid year before my son graduated.
 (Don’t know where to stay, check out our Hotel blog.)

 Be sure to check the policy with whichever hotel you choose, but if possible, book more rooms and cancel later when Grandpa decides he isn’t up to the seven-hour drive.
-It is far easier to cancel than to try to find a room in February for May graduation for Aunt Sadie who decided she just can’t miss it.
+It is far easier to cancel than to try to find a room in February for April or May graduation for Aunt Sadie who decided she just can’t miss it.
 I actually booked three rooms, but only used two.
 Instead of canceling the last one though I passed it to a friend who found herself short a room.
 There is always someone in need.
 And when you are booking those extra rooms, put them in different names so the hotel does not mistakenly cancel all of your rooms.

+Find the precise days and time for your student’s major.
+Particularly for the May graduation, there are so many students graduating they split it into two times over two days.
+Check the Fall 2020 seating chart.
 A new change is that graduates will need to present a Grad Pass and Photo ID to enter the Donald L. Tucker Center.
 This is for enhanced safety measures.
 Your student should check their student emails for instructions.
 The Grad Pass can have it on their phone or print a copy.

 Cap & Gown Isn’t Cheap